Unquenched orbital angular momentum as the origin of spin inertia: Introduction

 In a quest to better understand magnetization dynamics by exploiting its analogy with angular momentum dynamics of a spinning top, it has been motivated that the LLG framework should harbor additional ``spin inertia'' terms \cite{Ciornei2011,Titov2021b}.
 This inclusion is sometimes motivated via an expansion of the damping term in terms of an increasing order of the time derivatives such that the LLG equation takes the form:

 where $\vu{m}$ is the magnetization unit vector, $\gamma$ is the gyromagnetic ratio, $\va{H}_{\mathrm{eff}}$ is the effective field experienced by the magnetization, and $\alpha$ is the Gilbert damping constant.
 Here, $\kappa$ becomes the spin inertia parameter, with dimension of time, as it quantifies the term involving the second time derivative, which is typically associated with mass or inertia.
 The second derivative in Eq.~\eqref{eq:inertia_phenom} gives rise to a second high-frequency resonance mode, besides the standard FMR, which is termed spin nutation making an analogy with the spinning top \cite{Ciornei2011, Wegrowe2012}.
-Besides these phenomenological analogies, recent attempts to identify the physical origin of spin inertia include consideration of spin-orbit coupling of an electron in vacuum within a Dirac equation framework \cite{Mondal2017}, the classical mechanical description of a current-carrying loop \cite{Giordano2020}, quantum transport frameworks, including time-dependent non-equilibrium Green’s function techniques and the Keldysh formalism \cite{Bhattacharjee2012,Bajpai2019,Osorio2025}, generalized fluctuation–dissipation theorem in the non-Ohmic regime, and dynamical Ruderman–Kittel–Kasuya–Yosida (RKKY) exchange mediated by conduction electron \cite{Kachkachi2025,Jansen2025}, as well as coupling to dissipative baths in the magnet \cite{Quarenta2024}.
-Experimental evidence was subsequently provided by ultrafast pump–probe and THz excitation studies, which confirmed the presence of nutation in materials such as CoFeB and permalloy \cite{Neeraj2021,Unikandanunni2022,De2025,Saha2026}.
+Besides these phenomenological analogies, recent attempts to identify the physical origin of spin inertia include consideration of spin-orbit coupling of an electron in vacuum within a Dirac equation framework \cite{Mondal2017}, the classical mechanical description of a current-carrying loop \cite{Giordano2020}, quantum transport frameworks including time-dependent \ak{non-equilibrium Green’s function techniques} \cite{Bhattacharjee2012,Bajpai2019,Osorio2025}, generalized fluctuation–dissipation theorem in the non-Ohmic regime, dynamical Ruderman–Kittel–Kasuya–Yosida (RKKY) exchange mediated by conduction electrons \cite{Kachkachi2025,Jansen2025}, \ak{and} coupling to dissipative baths in the magnet \cite{Quarenta2024}.
+Experimental evidence \ak{for spin inertia} was subsequently provided by ultrafast pump–probe and THz excitation studies, which confirmed the presence of nutation in materials such as CoFeB and permalloy \cite{Neeraj2021,Unikandanunni2022,De2025,Saha2026}.
 However, a clear inconsistency remains between experimentally measured and theoretically predicted values of the inertial parameter $\kappa$.
 Experiments on permalloy report $\kappa \sim$ 300 fs \cite{Neeraj2021}, with other studies finding values up to 1.6 ps \cite{De2025}.
-By contrast, \textit{ab initio} calculations predict much smaller values, typically within a few femtoseconds for transition metals such as Fe, Co, and Ni \cite{Thonig2017,Bajaj2024,Juba2019}.
-Despite of recent progress on the investigation of inertial dynamics including auto-oscillations \cite{He2024b,Rodriguez2024,He2024}, thermal agitation \cite{Titov2021b}, inertial spin waves \cite{Mondal2022,Titov2022,Cherkasskii2024,Cherkasskii2021}, and topology of inertial magnons \cite{Ghosh2026}, such an understanding is highly sought to answer several questions including the frequency at which one should expect the spin nutation mode, materials which are better suited to find it, and conclusively identifying a nutation mode by distinguishing it from a spurious optical magnetization dynamics mode that is expected in even the elemental magnets, as we discuss in more detail below.
+By contrast, \textit{ab initio} calculations predict much smaller values, typically within a few femtoseconds for transition metals such as Fe, Co, and Ni \cite{Thonig2017,Bajaj2024,Juba2019}. \ak{Besides the recent invigoration of interest in investigating the consequences of inertial dynamics,} including auto-oscillations \cite{He2024b,Rodriguez2024,He2024}, thermal agitation \cite{Titov2021b}, inertial spin waves \cite{Mondal2022,Titov2022,Cherkasskii2024,Cherkasskii2021}, and topology of inertial magnons \cite{Ghosh2026}, \ak{a physical understanding of spin inertia's origin} is highly sought to answer several questions including the frequency at which one should expect the spin nutation mode, materials which are better suited to find it, and conclusively identifying a nutation mode by distinguishing it from \ak{a spurious optical magnetization dynamics mode}.